AnamikaAg/ECE228proj/Final_code/README.txt

 == Description of software ==
 The software uses three seperate codes for preprocessing, deep learning and postprocessing.

-1) preprocessing_imageJ.ipynb : Filter out the fluorescence light from the input image of a mitochondria  netwrok.
+1) preprocessing_imageJ.ipynb : Filter out the fluorescence light from the input image of an ER netwrok.
 2) uNet-ER-new.ipynb : Deep learning U-net segmentation of ER-network data.
 3) skel_test.py : Postprocessing of an input image to build a network structure.